 Dato' Megat Fairouz Junaidi Bin Megat Junid was appointed as Independent Non-Executive Chairman on 17 June 2005.
 He was re-designated as Senior Independent Non-Executive Vice Chairman on 7 August 2020.
-He is also the Chairman of Nomination Committee and Remuneration Committee and a member of Audit Committee.
+He is also the Chairman of our Nomination Committee and Remuneration Committee, as well as a member of Audit Committee and Risk Management and Investment Committee.